 - 1 teaspoon vanilla extract

 - 6 whole firm ripe peaches, peeled and poached

 - Preheat oven to 400 degrees F. Position rack in center of oven.

-- Combine 2 Tbsp. of the sugar with flour, cream of tartar, baking soda, salt and nutmeg in a food processor.
+- Combine 2 Tablespoons of sugar with flour, cream of tartar, baking soda, salt and nutmeg in a food processor.
 Process briefly to blend.
 Add butter and pulse until mixture resembles coarse meal.
 Pour in light cream and pulse just until mixture forms a soft dough.
 Do not overwork.

-- Roll dough on a floured surface, using a lightly floured rolling pin, to a thickness of 3/4 inch.
-Use a cookie cutter or shape by hand into circles about 3 to 3 1/2" inches in diameter, gathering scraps and re-rolling as necessary.
-Place on cookie sheet and bake until shortcakes are golden brown, about 13 to 16 minutes.
+- Roll dough on a floured surface, using a lightly floured rolling pin, to a 3/4-inch thickness.
+Use a cookie cutter or shape by hand into circles about 3 to 3 1/2-inches in diameter.
+Place on cookie sheet and bake until shortcakes are golden brown, about 13-16 minutes.
 Remove pan from oven and let cool.

 - Split shortcakes horizontally, and moisten cut sides with a little of the poaching liquid or juice from the can.
 Arrange peaches on the bottom half of each shortcake.
-Spoon 2 Tsp. of Stonewall Kitchen Raspberry Peach Champagne Jam over peaches, then a large dollop of whipped cream.
-Place lids on top and garnish each with a small dollop of cream.
+Spoon 2 teaspoons of Raspberry Peach Champagne Jam over peaches, then a large dollop of whipped cream.
+Place cake lids on top and garnish each with a small dollop of whipped cream.